-It must have been two in the morning when, the fire of resentment beginning to burn lower, he found suddenly that he was hungry.
+It must have been two in the morning when the fire of resentment began to burn lower, and he suddenly found he was hungry.
 There would be less chance of sleep than ever if he were hungry.
 He was not young enough to spite his stomach to be revenged on his heart.
 Then down he went into the dining-room where the sideboard was, with the sherry and the biscuits and the cake.
 He lit the candles in the silver candlesticks on the mantelpiece.
 Something moved close to him.

 “Who’s there?” he said.
 The candles turned clear, and Philomela rose from the big chair that was his father’s.
 She wore the grey dress she had worn at dinner, and her face seemed grey, too.

 “What on earth are you doing here?” he asked roughly.